 Common Early Pregnancy Signs

-Use the time between ovulation and missed period to get in tune with your body.
-By doing this, you’ll be able to notice some of the common early pregnancy signs before a test could even tell you whether or not you have conceived.
-These signs include:
+Use the time between ovulation and a missed period to get in tune with your body.
+By doing this, you’ll be able to notice some common early pregnancy signs before a test can tell you whether you have conceived.
+These signs include:2,8

-Of course, all of these symptoms are also signs of menstruation for some people, so it can be hard to pinpoint exactly what is happening with your body.
-Some women may be able to notice some less common signs, such as darkened nipples, a metallic taste in their mouth or a sensitivity to smells.
-Pay attention to any and all changes you see in your body, your mood and your overall well-being.
+Of course, these symptoms are also signs of menstruation for some people, so it can be hard to pinpoint precisely what is happening with your body.2 Some women may notice some less common signs, like darkened nipples, a metallic taste in their mouth, or sensitivity to smells.2,8 Pay attention to any and all changes you see in your body, mood, and overall well-being.

-At the end of the day, when to take a pregnancy test at home is really up to you (and your patience!).
-When I found out I was pregnant, I had promised my husband I wouldn’t take a test until after I missed my period, but of course, my nerves got the best of me and I ended up taking it two days early.
-Luckily, I was already far enough along to have a strong positive on the test, but had I succumbed to peeing on the stick any earlier, I would have been met with a disappointing false positive.
+Timing the test is really up to you (and your patience!).
+When I found out I was pregnant, I had already promised my husband I wouldn’t take a test until after I missed my period.
+Of course, my nerves got the best of me, and I took it two days early.
+Luckily, I was already far enough along to have a strong positive on the test.
+But if I had succumbed to peeing on the stick any earlier, I would have gotten a disappointing false negative.
 Listen to your body: if you aren’t feeling any symptoms, try to wait it out.
 If you are sure you are pregnant and waiting one more day may drive you insane, take the test!
 Just be prepared for any results you may get.

-So you took the test (at the right time) and have officially found out if you have conceived or not this month.
+So, you took the test (at the right time) and have officially found out if you have conceived this month.
 If you have — congratulations!
 The first step is to call your doctor or midwife.
-While most won’t see patients until about the 6- to 8-week mark, you should still ensure you can get an appointment as soon as possible.
+While most won’t see patients until about the six- to eight-week mark, you should still get an appointment as soon as possible.
 If you are a high-risk patient or have been on fertility treatments, you will likely see your doctor much sooner to get your blood drawn and ensure your levels are rising as they should.
 If you are met with a negative test, don’t be discouraged!
-Look into things you can do differently next time and relax as much as you can— your time will come!
+Look into things you can do differently next time and relax as much as possible — your time will come!